jokester/Dockerfiles/Readme.md

 - [arch-playground](arch-playground) a ssh-only archlinux image
 - [fluentd-archiver](fluentd-archiver) a Fluentd instance to collect and forward docker logs
 - [google-reverse-proxy](google-reverse-proxy) a `nginx` image to mirror Google search and Google scholar
-- [letsencrypt](letsencrypt) a one-shot container to apply Let's Encrypt certificates, with DNS challenge
 - [owncloud-caddy](owncloud-caddy) a owncloud 9 instance, with auto-issued Let's Encrypt certs
-    - Requires a dedicated global IP address for https and http challange.
+    - Requires a dedicated global IP address for http challange.

 ## Services